This article describes how the Component Distance rule works and how you can configure the rule.

 -

-Space: This measures the distance between components within the same space as the source component.
+Space: This measures the distance between components within the same space as the start target.
 Space groups like apartments are ignored.

 -

-Space Group: This measures the distance between the components with the same space group of the source component.
+Space Group: This measures the distance between the components with the same space group of the start target.

 -